 The event begins with a tour of the laboratories, to experience what a working lab looks like, explore technologies used in research and meet the scientists at work.

 Students then set about a series of tasks to learn about a specific biological topic directly related to research (e.g. the importance of DNA, how cells function, how mucus protects us).
 Students learn how our bodies work normally and how disease occurs when things go wrong (e.g. diseases causes by genetic mutation, uncontrolled cell proliferation/signalling).

 The event not only introduces students to the basic biological principles important in health and disease, but allows them to work in teams and interact directly with research scientists.

 "The students find the event stimulating and fun, and their opinions on science as a whole is favourably changed.
 After the event, feedback suggests students are more likely to engage with science learning at school, and to consider science as a future study/career option.
 This is especially important in inner city schools, which we directly target for our events."

 Professor Amanda Bamford email@example.com

-University of Manchester - Food security
+The University of Manchester – Agriculture and food security

 Amanda will be working with scientists from the Faculty of Life Sciences to develop and deliver a new exciting menu of school programmes at the University Botanical gardens for Key Stages 1 to 4 (Ages 5-16) for local inner city schools.
 The programme will include a range of curriculum linked practical workshops, worksheets and teacher resources.